JulianKoehler/Kanban-Board/README.md

 password: Welcome123

-This is my current and biggest private project, in which I invested by far the most time compared to all the other projects.
-The work is still in progress.
+This is my current and biggest portfolio project, in which I invested by far the most time compared to all the other projects.
+I am actively working on it in my free time to add more features and improve my skills.

-It is basically an application for managing tasks based on the Kanban concept.
-I learned really a lot along this project, which I started in March 2023, even before my first Job as a developer and am totally aware of the fact that some parts of the codebase may need some refactoring.
-WORK IN PROGRESS =)
+It is an application for managing projects and tasks based on the Kanban concept.
+I learned really a lot along this project, which I started in March 2023, even before my first Job as a developer and did a big code refactoring lately.

 What is currently possible:

 * Creating your own user account with your protected boards
 * Complete CRUD functionality for boards, columns, tasks and subtasks
 * Select between dark and light theme

-What is planned for the future:

 * Collaboration: Giving other users permission to work on your boards
 * Consequently searching for other users either with name or ID to add them to your boards
 * Assign Tasks to specific users

+What is planned for the future:

+* Comment Section within the Task Modal to communicate with other team members.
+Maybe even with a WebSocket.

 Also checkout the Roadmap at the very bottom where I list my smaller updates planned to enhance the codebase and the existing features!